Dušan Simović: Government-in-exile

-In the summer of 1941, rumors started to reach London that some units of the Royal Yugoslav Army led by Colonel Draža Mihailović had in April 1941 escaped into the forests and mountains to start a guerrilla war and that Mihailović's forces called themselves the Chetniks after guerrilla fighters against the Ottoman empire.
-Accordingly to Simović's memoirs, an American diplomat, Karl Rankin, who had been stationed in American Legation in Belgrade, had contacted the Yugoslav Legation in Lisbon in early August 1941 about "the establishment of a rebel core on Ravna Gora" whose leader was identified as "D.M.".
+In the summer of 1941, rumors started to reach London that some units of the Royal Yugoslav Army led by Colonel Draža Mihailović had in April 1941 escaped into the forests and mountains to start a guerrilla war and that Mihailović's forces called themselves the Chetniks after guerrilla fighters against the Ottoman Empire.
+According to Simović's memoirs, an American diplomat, Karl Rankin, who had been stationed in American Legation in Belgrade, had contacted the Yugoslav Legation in Lisbon in early August 1941 about "the establishment of a rebel core on Ravna Gora" whose leader was identified as "D.M.".
 The letter to Simović was signed "Z.P.T", but he wrote that he recognized the handwriting at once as that of Major Źarko Todorović, whom he know before the war.
 Simović seized upon the existence of the Chetniks to argue that Yugoslavia was contributing to the Allied war effort by tying down German and Italian divisions that would otherwise be available for operations elsewhere.
 He also saw the Chetniks as a threat to his power as reports stated that the Chetniks were led by younger officers who blamed Simović for the defeat in April, and hence his determination to have Mihailović declare his loyalty to the government-in-exile as a way to prevent a potential rival from asserting himself.
 Simović first heard reports of the Chetniks in August 1941, but it was not until October 1941 that his government-in-exile established firm contact with Mihailović.
 Simović's relations with SOE were tense as SOE favored sending two officers, Dušan Radović and Jovan Đonović, into Yugoslavia to make contact with the Chetniks without at first informing him.
 On 9 September 1941, Simović refused a request from SOE for more men for missions inside Yugoslavia under the grounds that the SOE never told him anything about what they were doing.
 On 12 September 1941, having finally been informed that the purpose of the mission was to make contact with the Chetniks, Simović provided two Yugoslav Air Force officers from Montenegro, Major Mirko Lalatović and Sergeant Veljko Dragićević, take part in Operation Bullseye.
 On 15 September, Simović vetoed the involvement of Radović in Bullesye, claiming he was a German spy.
 It seemed more likely that Simović was opposed to Radović because he had been sacked from the Yugoslav Air Force in 1938 and that Radović, a member of the Serb Agrarian Party, had been accusing Simović of incompetence.
 Radović, having left Istanbul for Moscow, received a chilly reception when the SOE told the Soviets about Simović's allegations on 29 September 1941, only for SOE to say two days later that there was no proof of the allegations.
 On 9 October 1941, Simović first told his cabinet that the leader of the Chetniks was Mihailović, writing in his memoirs: "In order to maintain complete secrecy of the existence of our rebel group on Ravna Gora from enemy intelligence services and to make sure it was not discovered prematurely I only informed the King about it.
 Only at the meeting on 9 October did I disclose it to the members of the cabinet, insisting they should keep the secret as long as necessary".
 After the meeting, Simović drafted an appeal to SOE to send more arms to the Chetniks.
 On 13 October 1941, Simović together with King Peter II met with Churchill and Eden to ask for SOE to do everything within its power to support the Chetniks.
 On 28 October 1941 Simović sent a message to the commander of the Chetniks, Draža Mihailović, and urged him to avoid premature actions and to avoid reprisals.
 Simović worked closely with the British Political Warfare Executive in making radio broadcasts to not only Yugoslavia, but also Bulgaria.
 The main theme of his broadcasts directed at Bulgarian listeners was that the Bulgarians were a fellow Slavic Orthodox people whose government had erred in siding with Germany and he appealed to Bulgarian soldiers to desert and join the Chetniks.